-Course Registration and Attendance
+Course Registration Policies

 Students select courses in consultation with their advisors and in accordance with their program's schedule, as published by the Office of the Registrar (typically in April for fall semester and summer terms and in November for spring semester).
 All post-baccalaureate and graduate students will be registered for all courses by Graduate Studies and may only add or drop a course with permission from their program director through the end of the Drop/Add period.
 The graduate enrollment manager will consult the appropriate faculty director as needed.
+Physician Assistant Studies students will be registered by the program and should consult the relevant policies on enrollment in the Physician Assistant Studies Handbook.